Cryptography & Post-Quantum Security

 | Infrastructure | HSM, TPM, Secure Enclave, PKCS#11, X.509/PKI |

-| Protection | White-box cryptography, code obfuscation, anti-tampering |
+| Protection | White-box cryptography, application hardening, runtime application self-protection, anti-tampering |

-| Languages | C, C++, Python, Kotlin, Java |
+| Languages | C, C++, Python, Kotlin, Java, Swift |

 Engagement Models